BIGJRA/BIGJRA.github.io/reborn.md

 Enter the watering hole and go down the now-open ladder.
 This is a shortcut to the Water Treatment Center and also contains a *Black Flute*.

-You can also talk to your gang leader to learn the purpose of the applications, but regardless of your gang you can't complete this quest yet, so we'll come back later.
+You can also talk to your gang leader to learn the purpose of the applications we've been collecting.
+Regardless of your gang choice, you can't complete this quest yet, so we'll come back later.

 ## Neo North Obsidia Ward